How to Deploy Windows App Win32 Using Intune |Language Pack

 Create a Batch File for Intune Win32 Application Deployment

-• The following batch file is used as executable while creating the IntuneWin package.
+• The following batch file is used as an executable while creating the IntuneWin package.
 Let’s call it LanguagePack.cmd or LanguagePack.batch.

 • Created a small script option as below to execute the batch file